ProductBuilders/productbuilders/README.md

 # Product Builders

-> An open-source guide for non-technical founders: Build real apps by coding with AI Agents!
+> An open-source guide for founders: Build real apps by coding with AI Agents!

 ## About this Guide